brentp/irelate/README.md

 // a and b are channels that send Relatables. a := ScanToRelatable('intervals.bed', IntervalFromBedLine) b := BamToRelatable('some.bam')
-for interval := range IRelate(CheckRelatedByOverlap, false, 0, a, b) {
+for interval := range IRelate(CheckRelatedByOverlap, 0, a, b) {
     fmt.Fprintf("%s\t%d\t%d\t%d\n", interval.Chrom(), interval.Start(), interval.End(), len(interval.Related()))
 }
 ```

-The 2nd argument to *IRelate* determines if intervals from the same source (file) should be
-related (almost always false).
-The 3rd argument determines the *query* set of intervals.
+The 2nd argument determines the *query* set of intervals.
 So,
 only intervals from `a` (the 0th) source will be sent from IRelate.
 If this is set to -1, then
 all intervals from all sources will be sent.
 After this, any number of interval streams
 can be passed to `IRelate`